Creative Link-Building Strategies For SEO

-The new web ranking climate necessitates Creative Link Building Strategies, website developers to change their marketing strategy to include quality alternatives to the old SEO link building strategies.
+The new web ranking climate necessitates Creative Link Building Strategies, and website developers to change their marketing strategy to include quality alternatives to the old SEO link-building strategies.
 This is so because

 - Google’s new algorithms differentiate between unnatural and natural links

-- Boycott websites that have excessive unnatural links
+- Boycott websites that have excessively unnatural links

 - Provide a bonus by ranking websites higher if they have natural inbound links